 Monday, August 10, 2015

-a study from Stop Badware, stolen credentials is a common way for hackers to compromise websites.
+There was once a time when having a relatively strong password or answering a security question was a reasonable way to protect your online accounts.
+However, according to a study from Stop Badware, stolen credentials is a common way for hackers to compromise websites.
 Additionally, even reputable sites can fall victim to hacking, potentially exposing your personal data like passwords to attackers.

 Fortunately, two-factor authentication can help you keep your accounts safer.
 Two-factor authentication relies on an additional source of verification, in conjunction with your password, to access your account.
 You might have used two-factor authentication before if you have ever been prompted for a code from your phone when logging into a social media site or from a chip card reader when logging into a bank account.
 Two-factor authentication makes it more difficult for someone to log into your account even if they have stolen your password.

 As a website owner, you should enable two-factor authentication on your accounts where possible.
 A compromised account can cause you to lose important personal data and valuable reputation for your site.
 Two-factor authentication can give you the ease of mind that your accounts and data are safer.

 Google currently offers 2-Step Verification for all of its accounts, including accounts from Google Apps domains.
 You can use your phone, a hardware token like a Security Key, or the Google Authenticator app to verify your account.
 These options give you flexibility when traveling or when you don't have access to the mobile network.